brentmcconnell/brentmcconnell.github.io/_posts/2019-06-13-bring-your-own-cert.md

 title: Installing a Custom Certificate in Azure CDN
 date: 2019-06-13
 summary: |
  How to install your own certificate into an Azure CDN using "mostly" command line tools
 tags: website cdn certificate cert ssl
+categories:
+  - Azure
 ---
 Today we are going to look at what it takes to install a custom certificate in an Azure CDN.
 In my [last post]({% post_url 2019-06-12-lets-encrypt %})  I